Publication

 * Fee (in Swiss Francs) charged by designated jurisdiction, which is based upon number of international classes covered by registration.
 In most jurisdictions,the base fee covers the first 3 classes, with an additional fee for the fourth and each additional class.
 In other jurisdictions, the base fee covers the first class, with an additional fee for the second and each additional class.
 Additional fees may be due where the mark is a collective mark rather than a trademark.

 ** The African Intellectual Property Organization (OAPI) covers Benin, Burkina Faso, Cameroon, the Central African Replic, Chad, Comoros, Congo, Ivory Coast, Equatorial Guinea, Gbon Guinea, Ginea-Bissau, Mali, Mauritania, Niger, Senegal and Togo.
-However, local legislation has not been implemented, so registration in OAPI through the Madrid Protocol will not effective until such legislation is adopted.
+However, local legislation has not been implemented, so registration in OAPI through the Madrid Protocol will not be effective until such legislation is adopted.

 *** The Benelux Customs Union, consisting of Belgium, Luxembourg and Netherlands, is considered a single jurisdiction for trademark purposes.